mostaghz/abq-tattoo-hers/to-do-list.md

 ### body ###
 - add fonts
-~~- change black background color to darker gray so it's not too intense??~~
+- change black background color to darker gray so it's not too intense??

 ### header ###
 - drop down nav bar that links to specific artist